syncfusion-content/windowsforms-docs/WindowsForms/Edit/Edit-Control-Events.md

 This event is raised when the context choice item is right-clicked.

 The event handler receives an argument of type ContextChoiceItemEventArgs.
-The following CancellableCodeSnippetsEventArgs member provides information, specific to this event.
+The following CancelableCodeSnippetsEventArgs member provides information, specific to this event.